 The primer gives you a blank canvas to paint, and the setting spray fixes all your flawlessly applied cosmetics.
 Setting sprays and primers are the ideal pair for keeping a look that will endure all day.

-Best Setting Spray Selection for Your Skin
+Choosing a Setting Spray for Your Skin

 Every skin type is catered for by the formulations of skin-friendly setting sprays, which also offer a variety of finishes to go with every makeup style.